Thinker of Hamangia: Discovery

 Around 5000 BC, in what we now know as Dobruja, Romania, the Western Black Sea region became home to early human communities.
 These settlers embarked on a lengthy journey originating in Anatolia and are commonly referred to by archaeologists as the Hamangia culture, named after the location where their remains were first discovered.
 They brought with them their distinctive black polished pottery and long-necked figurines.

 Unearthed in 1956 near Cernavodă, in southeastern Romania, these ceramic figures were discovered within a vast cemetery belonging to the Hamangia culture.
 This culture had a tradition of burying their deceased in designated areas known as necropolises, often accompanied by funerary items such as pottery, seashells, gold objects, and figurines like The Thinker.
 The Thinker and its companion, The Sitting Woman, were found within a necropolis containing approximately 400 graves.

-The Thinker figurine is made of fired clay and depicts a person seated with their chin resting on one hand, suggesting deep contemplation.
+The Thinker figurine is made of fired clay and depicts a person seated with their chin resting on both hands, suggesting deep contemplation.
 The figurine is 4.5 in tall.
 This posture unmistakably conveys a meditative disposition, which led to its name, The Thinker, drawing inspiration from Rodin's renowned sculpture of a similar name.
 The recent finding of the "thinking" man seems to argue for the existence of a developed ideology of some type in this period, while it is impossible not to refer us to similar timeless types, such as the Karditsa Thinker of the Neolithic era, Thinker from Yehud of the Middle Bronze Age II, or even to the Pensive Christ in modern times.

 The Sitting Woman, on the other hand, assumes a contemplative posture by placing both hands on a single leg while sitting directly on the ground, without the use of a chair.
 Her left leg extends outward, her right leg is bent, her hips are distinctly delineated, and her facial expression is equally evocative.